 2 simultaneous streams

-Two add-on options let you expand the channel lineup further.
-The Entertainment Add-on offers eleven entertainment, lifestyle and news channels.
+Three add-on options let you expand the channel lineup further.
+The Entertainment Add-on offers sixteen entertainment, lifestyle and news channels.
 The Español Add-on includes seven Spanish-language channels.
+The Sports Add-on includes six sports-centric channels such as the Outdoor Channel, TVG and NFL Red Zone.

 Disney now owns most of Hulu so we are seeing more cross-promotions with Disney’s other streaming services.
-For only $7 more than the Hulu with Live TV subscription, you can also get access to ESPN+ and Disney+.
+You can add a bundled subscription that includes ESPN+ and Disney+ for only $8 more per month.
+That’s an $84 annual savings For only $7 more than the Hulu with Live TV subscription.

 Through Hulu, you can subscribe to the big premium content providers Starz, Showtime, Cinemax and HBO Max.
 In the case of HBO, you don’t just get the cable channel — you also get HBO Max’s on-demand catalog and original content.